ESMG/gridtools/docs/development/DEPLOY.md

    - [ ] Ensure MDs on github renders correctly
  - [ ] Add and commit a tag with x.y.z
  - [ ] Run through a Release on the github site
+ - [ ] Place a release notice on the MOM6 forum

 # General Release Notes